-- An approximately 20-foot-long portion of the planned Phase II of the Burbank Western Channel Bike Path would be required for construction activities.
-The affected area may consist of a Class I bike path, lighting, and landscaping.
-The remaining portion of the bike path outside of the construction area would remain open for public use during construction.
-If the planned Phase II of the Burbank Western Channel Bike Path exists at the time of HSR construction, construction activities could temporarily interrupt connectivity and use of the bike path.
-However, detours would be implemented during construction, in coordination with the official with jurisdiction over the bike path, so that access would be maintained around the construction area.
-In addition, implementation of measures to minimize harm (described in more detail in Section 4.8) would ensure recreational uses on the bike path would not be adversely affected by the temporary construction easement.
-TR-IAMF#2, TR-IAMF#4, and TR-IAMF#5 would be implemented to minimize construction traffic impacts and to maintain pedestrian and bicycle access during construction.
-PR-MM#1 and PR-MM#3 would further address access impacts and closures of the bike path during construction.
-PR-MM#5 would also be implemented to reduce the size of temporary impact areas, restrict access to temporary impact areas for public safety, provide signing at fenced-off areas with information on the completion date of the use of the land, consult with the property owner/operator on the temporary replacement of recreational uses, and return the land used for each temporary impact area to the owner in its original or better condition when construction in an area has been completed and the temporary impact area is no longer needed.
-Therefore, the project would not adversely affect the activities, features, or attributes of the property. - If the planned Phase II of the Burbank Western Channel Bike Path exists at the time of HSR construction, implementation of measures to minimize harm (described in more detail in Section 4.8) would ensure recreational uses on the bike path would not be adversely affected by short-term dust, noise, and visual impacts.
+The bike path would remain open during construction and no access impacts would result from the project.
+Because all of the project improvements and proposed work would be completed outside the bike path boundaries, the bike path would remain untouched by the HSR project and no direct impacts on the bike path would result from the project.
+In addition, implementation of measures to minimize harm (described in more detail in Section 4.8) would ensure recreational uses on the bike path would not be adversely affected by short-term dust, noise, and visual impacts.
 AQ-IAMF#1 requires the contractor to prepare a fugitive dust control plan that identifies measures such as covering all materials transported on public roads, watering exposed graded surfaces, and stabilizing all disturbed graded areas.
-Prior to construction, the contractor would prepare a noise and vibration technical memorandum documenting how the FTA and FRA guidelines for minimizing construction noise and vibration impacts would be employed when work is being conducted within 1,000 feet of sensitive receptors, per the requirements included in N&V-IAMF#1.
-N&V-MM#1 would also be implemented to monitor and control temporary construction noise.
-The construction contractor would prepare a technical memorandum identifying how it would minimize construction-related aesthetic and visual quality disruption, per the requirements included in AVR-MM#1.
+Prior to construction, the contractor would prepare a noise and vibration technical memorandum documenting how the FTA and FRA guidelines for minimizing construction noise and vibration impacts would be employed when work is being conducted within 1,000 feet of sensitive receptors, per the requirements included in NV-IAMF#1.
+NV-MM#1 would also be implemented to monitor and control temporary construction noise.
+The construction contractor would prepare a technical memorandum identifying how it would minimize construction-related aesthetic and visual quality disruption per the requirements included in AVQ-MM#1.
 Therefore, the project would not adversely affect the activities, features, or attributes of the property.

-During operation, HSR trains would be added to the existing railroad corridor, which could be an additional source of noise near the bike path.
+- During operation, HSR trains would be added to the existing railroad corridor, which could be an additional source of noise near the bike path.
 The resource would be used for active recreational activities (bicycling), and users of the resource would be exposed to noise impacts for a relatively short duration as they pass through or near the area.
-In addition, as detailed in Table 6-8 of the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 2018b), the project would result in no impact at Site PB-LT-30, which is the closest noise monitoring location to this resource.
+In addition, as detailed in Table 6-8 of the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 20), the project would result in no impact at Site PB-LT-30, which is the closest noise monitoring location to this resource.
 A proposed project is considered to have no impact when, on average, the introduction of the project would result in an insignificant increase in the number of people highly annoyed by the new noise.
-Therefore, the project would not adversely affect the activities, features, or attributes of the property.

-- During operation, visual elements that would be introduced within the rail corridor include the trains, tracks, OCS, new structures, lighting, and signage.
+Therefore, the project would not adversely affect the activities, features, or attributes of the property. - During operation, visual elements that would be introduced within the rail corridor include the trains, tracks, OCS, new structures, lighting, and signage.
 The resource would be used for active recreational activities (bicycling), and users of the resource would be exposed to visual impacts for a relatively short duration as they pass through or near the area.
 In addition, implementation of measures to minimize harm (described in more detail in Section 4.8) would ensure recreational uses on the bike path would not be adversely affected by the introduction of HSR along the existing railroad corridor.
-Through implementation of AVR-IAMF#1, the Authority is seeking to balance a consistent aesthetic throughout the state with the local context for the nonstation structures throughout the Burbank to Los Angeles Project Section.
-Through implementation of AVR-IAMF#2, the Authority would consult with local jurisdictions on how best to involve the community in the process and would work with the contractor and local jurisdictions to review designs and local aesthetic preferences and incorporate them into final design and construction.
-Therefore, the project would not adversely affect the activities, features, or attributes of the property. - The land would be fully restored to a condition at least as good as that which existed prior to the project.
-Following construction, the temporary construction easement area would be restored to existing conditions. - Documented agreement from the official with jurisdiction over the property (the City of Burbank Parks and Recreation Department) is anticipated regarding the above conditions of the planned Burbank Western Channel Bike Path.
+Through implementation of AVQ-IAMF#1, the Authority is seeking to balance a consistent aesthetic throughout the state with the local context for the nonstation structures throughout the Burbank to Los Angeles Project Section.
+Through implementation of AVQ-IAMF#2, the Authority would consult with local jurisdictions on how best to involve the community in the process and would work with the contractor and local jurisdictions to review designs and local aesthetic preferences and incorporate them into final design and construction.
+Therefore, the project would not adversely affect the activities, features, or attributes of the property.